Updated: May 24

-The basic premise of trading the extension is slight return to normality in regards to price, once the price extends quickly, chances for pullback increase, but this only is the case if certain conditions are met, or if the extension itself is defined with very specific variables to even measure the chances of "return to normality".
+The basic premise of trading the extension is a slight return to normality in regards to price, once the price extends quickly, chances for pullback increase, but this only is the case if certain conditions are met, or if the extension itself is defined with particular variables even to measure the chances of "return to normality."

-Rubber band stretching and its snap-back is often used as an example to explain this process in price movements, but the issue in using such statements borrowed from physics is that this can be a very over-simplified definition of extension and what trader can expect.
+Rubber band stretching and its snap-back are often used to explain this process in price movements.
+Still, using such statements borrowed from physics is that can be a very over-simplified definition of extension and what traders can expect.

-Certain consistent moves of price in markets will snap back with retrace and some will not, meaning that they will keep extending more and more before they eventually snap back.
-And those differences in behavior do matter, as in real trading world one cannot operate with the mindset of "eventually I will be right", since that is a sure way to get in trouble.
+Certain consistent price moves in markets will snap back with retrace and some will not, meaning that they will keep extending more and more before they eventually snap back.
+And those differences in behavior do matter, as, in the real trading world, one cannot operate with the mindset of "eventually I will be right" since that is a sure way to get in trouble.

-This is why it is useful for a trader to separate each of the moves in markets into specific categories and define them well to avoid participating in certain moves that do not qualify as higher probability.
-Common mistake that traders tend to make is that they keep recycling same naming scheme for different type of moves, which makes them at the end confused and often getting into trouble expecting behavior on the move A to be the same as on the move B, even though that those two moves are technically not the same if categorized well.
-And after the same naming scheme for orange and apple then follows the same trading approach for each which in itself just makes everything worse.
+This is why it is helpful for a trader to separate each of the moves in markets into specific categories and define them well to avoid participating in certain moves that do not qualify as a higher probability.
+A common mistake that traders tend to make is that they keep recycling the same naming scheme for a different type of moves, which makes them at the end confused and often getting into trouble expecting behavior on move A to be the same as on move B, even though that those two moves are technically not the same if categorized well.
+And after the same naming scheme for orange and apple, it follows the same trading approach for each, which makes everything worse.

-This helps to better define rules and trade approaches on each move and to collect the behavioral data on each of them in relation to the context, rather than just bulking everything into the same basket.
+This helps better to define rules and trade approaches on each move and collect the behavioral data on each of them about the context, rather than just bulking everything into the same basket.

-From a practical standpoint, the reason why many traders get large losses on trading against the moves is that they do not have a clear distinction between the types of moves and they often start to add and add against the move too early where the "pop" eventually turns into "extension" and by the time extension turns into "parabolic" it is already too late and to loss is large as a trader was not accurately distinguished the move or did not have clear risk control differences of how to approach each of those moves with a different method of entry scaling and loss cutting.
+From a practical standpoint, many traders get significant losses on trading against the moves because they do not have a clear distinction between the types of moves.
+They often start to add and add against the move too early where the "pop" eventually turns into "extension," and by the time extension turns into "parabolic," it is already too late and to loss is significant as a trader was not accurately distinguished the move or did not have clear risk control differences of how to approach each of those moves with a different method of entry scaling and loss cutting.

-Thus the "extension" move will be outlined in this article as a specific move set by the specific rules that are different to just any other "strong" move itself.
-Examples noted in the article are for all markets, as they can be applied across any instrument, but not necessarily will all instruments create an equal amount of opportunities.
+Thus the "extension" move will be outlined in this article as a specific move set by the specific rules that are different from just any other "strong" move itself.
+Examples noted in the article are for all markets, as they can be applied across any instrument, but not necessarily will all instruments create equal opportunities.
 For example, quicker moving assets with strong volatility will create plenty of opportunities on extensions to trade, while slow-moving low volatile assets will create fewer opportunities.
-There is also the difference between asset classes themselves, equities will on average provide the most opportunities, crypto-assets following second, FX assets third and then the rest of assets will fall into a less likely category.
+There is also the difference between asset classes themselves; equities will, on average, provide the most opportunities, crypto-assets following second, FX assets third, and then the rest of assets will fall into a less likely category.

 Consecutive bull or bear candles

-One of the basic variables of solid extension is continuous candles within the direction of the move.
-For example, if the extension is moving to the upside then the majority of candles in the move should be bullish candles (90% of them) or if the extension is moving south then the majority of candles should be bearish.
-This ensures that the liquidity gap is created and the profit-taking does not take place at a large scale at the early stages of move, but rather at later stages mostly, exposing one side of order flow at the later stage of move.
+One of the essential variables of solid extension is continuous candles within the direction of the move.
+For example, if the extension is moving to the upside, then most candles in the move should be bullish candles (90% of them), or if the extension is moving south, then the majority of candles should be bearish.
+This ensures that the liquidity gap is created and the profit-taking does not occur at a large scale at the early stages of the move, but rather at later stages mostly, exposing one side of order flow at the later stage of the move.

-The sizes of candles should lean towards larger size rather than smaller, especially within the average context on what the ticker/asset trades in previous days.
-The stronger / larger the candles the better.
+The sizes of candles should lean towards larger size rather than smaller, especially within the average context of the ticker/asset trades in previous days—the stronger / larger the candles, the better.

-10 candles in a row is a good rule of thumb for the reason that in many cases when the large % move happens in only 2 candles, for example, it will actually be on the news catalyst and such extensions are far less reliable on behavior as they can push much further.
-Thus 10 candles rule by itself often tends to filter out the catalyst initiated moves, at least in their early stages.
-It should be noted that extensions as shown on the article are not traded on the catalyst / news releases, but instead in average orderflow / market conditions.
+Ten candles in a row is a good rule of thumb for the reason that in many cases, when the significant % move happens in only two candles, for example, it will be on the news catalyst, and such extensions are far less reliable on behavior as they can push much further.
+Thus ten candles rule often tends to filter out the catalyst initiated moves, at least in their early stages.
+It should be noted that extensions, as shown in the article, are not traded on the catalyst/news releases but instead in average order flow/market conditions.